Raven-biosciences/chemX_docs/docs/glossary.md

 `UMAP`
 : A UMAP is a reduced dimension representation of the chemical complexity.
 If two molecules are very different according to their circular fingerprints, then they are distant in the UMAP and vice versa. **Note, the exact distance between two clusters is not interpretable and the size of a cluster relative to other cluster sizes is also not interpretable.**

+`Yeo-Johnson transformation`
+: A Yeo-Johnson transformation belongs to the family of power transformations and it transforms non-normally distributed data to (near)normally distributed data.
+It accepts both negative and positive values.